DaverSomethingSomethingOrg/ConanToolchain/docs/ConanZFSDemo.md

 ## Performance comparisons

-As mentioned previously, my test environment is hardly representative of real-world scenarios this solution would be used for, but showing these results at least helps frame the amount of computation and resource utilization for each type of operation.
+As mentioned previously, my test environment is hardly representative of real-world scenarios this solution would be used for.
+Showing these results at least helps frame the amount of computation and resource utilization for each type of operation.